-- (iii) its boundary points do not meet class B accuracy tolerances in rule 3.3.1(a)(iv), or - (iv) it is part of a title that is to remain limited as to parcels or remain a Hawke's Bay interim title, or - (v) it is a water boundary or an irregular boundary;
+- (iv) it is part of a title that is to remain limited as to parcels or remain a Hawke's Bay interim title, or - (v) it is a water boundary or an irregular boundary;

-- (b) a non-primary parcel boundary and its associated boundary points where this boundary intersects with a primary parcel boundary that is defined by adoption and which meets the criteria in (a); or - (c) any other boundary, with the approval of the Surveyor-General.
+- (b) a non-primary parcel boundary and its associated boundary points where this boundary intersects or coincides with a primary parcel boundary that is defined by adoption and which meets the criteria in (a); - (c) any other boundary, with the approval of the Surveyor-General.

-3.2.4 Class D
+3.2.4 Class D2

-- (a) Class D must be used for a boundary or boundary point that meets the criteria for an accepted boundary in rule 6.3. - (b) Class D accuracies may be used for a non-primary parcel boundary and its associated boundary points where this boundary intersects with a primary parcel boundary that meets the criteria for an accepted boundary in rule 6.3.
+- (a) Class D must be used for a boundary or boundary point that has been accepted in terms of rule 6.3. - (b) Class D accuracies may be used for a non-primary parcel boundary and its associated boundary points where this boundary intersects or coincides with a primary parcel boundary that meets the criteria for an accepted boundary in rule 6.3